ACimini/Projects/README.md

-# Projects
+# Alexander Cimini – Project Repository

-This is a repository for Alexander Cimini and the completed and ongoing projects
+Welcome to my personal repository showcasing a collection of completed and ongoing projects.
+Each project reflects my interests and skills across financial engineering, data science, and software development.
+Below, you'll find descriptions outlining the purpose and objectives of each initiative.